 This is a Continuing Professional Development course.

-The next course will run on dates to be arranged in 2018 from 9.30am to 4pm in Kirkcaldy, Fife, Scotland.
+The next course will run on Saturday 25th and Sunday 26th August 2018 from 9.30am to 4pm in Kirkcaldy, Fife, Scotland.

 The course fee is £250.00.